NLPJCL/RAG-Retrieval/rag_retrieval/train/reranker/README.md

   - `query_format`, e.g., "query: {}"
   - `document_format`, e.g., "document: {}"
   - `seq`: Separates the query and document parts, e.g., " "
   - `special_token`: Indicates the end of the document content, prompting the model to start scoring.
-It can be any token, e.g., "\<score>"
+It can be any token, e.g., "\</s>"
-  - Overall format: "query: xxx document: xxx\<score>"
+  - Overall format: "query: xxx document: xxx\</s>"

 For BERT-like models, fsdp is used by default to support multi-GPU training.
 Here are examples of configuration files:
 - [default_fsdp](https://github.com/NLPJCL/RAG-Retrieval/blob/master/config/default_fsdp.yaml): Use this configuration file for training a ranking model from scratch based on hfl/chinese-roberta-wwm-ext.